 In this post, we will detail all the requirements and how to set up an environment for Windows Autopilot.

-This post is the first one of a post series that will be published in the following days.
+This post is part of a series on Windows Autopilot that will be published in the following weeks.
 In the next posts, we will cover the following subjects :

 - How to deploy Win32 Applications in Microsoft Intune

-- How to customize Windows 10 using Intune and Autopilot
+- How to customize Windows 10 with Microsoft Intune and Autopilot

 Microsoft AutoPilot Windows 10 Requirements